People's collected beliefs about themselves.

 Look For

-- Words they use
+- The words they use

 - Endeavors they attempt